August 8, 2024

 Reducing costs drives the need for automated quality control

-Automating quality control is indeed a compelling strategy for manufacturers to not only improve product quality, drive innovation and address the manufacturing skills gap but also to reduce down direct quality control costs as well as the expensive ripple effect of poor quality or lack of conformance.
+Automating inspection processes and quality control is indeed a compelling strategy for manufacturers to not only improve product quality, drive innovation and address the manufacturing skills gap but also to reduce down direct quality control costs as well as the expensive ripple effect of poor quality or lack of conformance.

 Why traditional measurement systems impede automated quality control